Artillex-Studios/Documentation/Writerside/topics/AxRewards-Configuration.md

 * You can add or edit the command aliases here
 * The first element of the list will be used as the "main" command

+### update-gui-title (default: false)

+* If enabled, this will update the placeholders in the gui titles
+* This is disabled by default, as this can cause the gui to be quite glitchy at times